-One researcher (KW) conducted all interviews, focus groups and supervised the analysis.
-Interviews and the focus group session were digitally audio-recorded, transcribed and anonymised.
-Respondent validation was used whereby previously unanticipated topics were added to the topic guide and discussed with participants as interviewing and analysis progressed.38 For example, changes to the PIS suggested by parents during the research process were presented by KW during subsequent interviews for discussion and review.
-39 40 To assist this process KW reviewed early transcripts and the developing coding framework and discussed these in reflective meetings with members of the CONNECT advisory group (LF and BY) and the EcLiPSE development team (RA, CG, HH, SM and AI).41 Recruitment stopped when data saturation was achieved.42 Analysis was broadly interpretive and iterative, referring back and forth between the developing analysis and new data for evidence of parents' views on approaches to recruitment and consent in EcLiPSE.^{39 40} Themes were therefore inductively derived from the data.
-Whilst analysis was informed by the constant comparison approach of grounded theory, the focus was modified to fit with the criterion of catalytic validity, whereby findings should be relevant to future research and practice.^{40 43} KW read interview transcripts several times to compare within and between transcripts.^{39 40} We used QSR NVivo 10 software to assist in the organisation and indexing of coding and transcripts.
+KW conducted all interviews (including the focus group) and led the analysis.
+The focus group and subsequent interview sessions were digitally audiorecorded, transcribed and anonymised.
+Respondent validation was used whereby previously unanticipated topics raised by participants were added to the topic guide and discussed with additional participants as interviewing and analysis progressed.39 For example, changes to the PIS suggested by parents during the initial focus group were presented by KW during subsequent interviews for discussion and review.
+40 41 To assist this process, KW reviewed early transcripts and the developing coding framework and discussed these in meetings with members of the CONNECT advisory group (LF and BY) and the EcLiPSE development team (RA, CG, HH, SM and AI).42 Recruitment stopped when new data ceased adding to the analysis, indicating that data saturation was achieved.
+43 KW contacted parents who were not interviewed (due to data saturation), explaining why their participation in an interview was no longer required, thanking them for their interest in the study and requesting their involvement in future related research.
+Analysis was broadly interpretive and iterative, referring back and forth between the developing analysis and new data for evidence of parents' views on approaches to recruitment and consent in EcLiPSE.
+40 41 Themes were therefore inductively derived from the data.
+While the analysis was informed by the constant comparison approach of grounded theory, the focus was modified to fit with the criterion of catalytic validity, whereby findings should be relevant to future research and practice.
+41 44 KW read interview transcripts several times to compare within and between transcripts.
+40 41 We used QSR NVivo V.10 software to assist in the organisation and indexing of coding and transcripts.